edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 ## Defining Edge Functions {/* defining-edge-functions */}

+Edge functions are defined in their respective files and assigned to specific routes within your `{{ ROUTES_FILE }}` file.
+An edge function is invoked when an incoming request matches a route that has an edge function assigned to it.
+Only a single edge function can be assigned to a route.
+If multiple routes match an incoming request, the edge function assigned to the last matching route is invoked.

-Define an edge function within your {{ ROUTES_FILE }} file by adding the `edge_function` property to a route.
+Specify an edge function within your `{{ ROUTES_FILE }}` file by adding the `edge_function` property to a route.
 The `edge_function` property accepts a string representing the path to the edge function file.

 ```js filename="./routes.js"
 import {Router} from '@edgio/core/router';